SWI-Prolog/plweb-www/howto/http/HTMLParams.md

 disappointed: it works flawlessly, but it looks very 1980's: totally basic style and no fancy interaction.
 With the technology presented so far, we can easily make it look 1990's: create reusable rules that create tables-in-tables(-in-frames)!
-In HTMLStyle.txt, we discuss how to do this state-of-the-art.
+In HTMLStyle.md, we discuss how to do this state-of-the-art.

 @see The source: modules.pl
-@see Next: HTMLStyle.txt
+@see Next: HTMLStyle.md